Every legal sports betting state has a different list of sports available for wagering. North Carolina will have to plot out its own list before long.

-Some states are a little more lenient with what they’re willing to allow betting on.
-That can lead to regulators giving the thumbs up to some of the more out there ideas that sportsbooks come up with.
+Some states are slightly more lenient with what they’re willing to allow betting on.
+That can lead to regulators giving the thumbs up to some of the more out-there ideas that sportsbooks come up with.

 Betting on the Academy Awards is a prime example of this.

 The winners of the Oscars are predetermined by voters each year.
 Since the results don’t happen in real-time, some states refuse to take bets on the yearly award show.

 Other states, such as Indiana, have been more eager to allow these types of bets.
 The argument is that even though winners are determined beforehand, the results are kept a secret from the general public.
 That makes it safe enough for regulators in the state to stomach.